Back to Health News & Stories

 3. Talk it out.

 As you begin developing a video game plan, involve your child in the process.
+Discuss the importance of video game balance for and how to set boundaries and make mindful choices.
 Be honest about your reasoning, welcome and consider any input, and come to an agreement together.
 It will make a huge difference.

 4. Pick up the controller.